otrv4/otrv4/otrv4.md

 PKe || sign( SKm, PKe )

-3. The version, version expiration and the signature of both signed by the secret version signing key:
+4. The version, version expiration and the signature of both signed by the secret version signing key:

 Version || Vers.Expiry || sign( SKv, Version || Vers.Expiry )

+#### Advertisement Data Type

+Version Advertisement (ADV):
+  Master signing key (MASTER-SIGN-PUBKEY)
+  Version signing key (VERSION-SIGN-PUBKEY)
+  Signature of Version signing key (SIG)
+  Cramer Shoup signing key (CRAMER-SHOUP-PUBKEY) Signature of Cramer Shoup public key (SIG)
+  Version (VER)
+  Version Expiration (VER-EXP)
+  Signature of version and version expiration (SIG)

+Version (VER):
+  A string corresponding to the user's supported OTR versions.
+The format is described in OTR version 3 under the section "OTR Query Messages".

+Version Expiration (VER-EXP):
+  This is a 4 byte value that contains the date that this advertisement will expire.

+TODO: the 3 below are waiting on the decision of what kind of signature scheme we are using

+Master signing key (MASTER-SIGN-PUBKEY):
+Version signing key (VERSION-SIGN-PUBKEY):
+Signature (SIG):

 ### Deniable Authenticated Key Exchange (DAKE)